Cacti/documentation/Command-Line-Scripts.md

     poller_reindex_hosts.php
     rebuild_poller_cache.php

-The following scripts should only be utilised when recommended in response to an outstanding issue:
+The following scripts should only be used when recommended in response to an outstanding issue:

     analyze_database.php